RightsDocketRightsDocket

 Why this matters operationally

 AI-assisted copyright work is likely to become a repeatable counseling category for many entertainment practices.
-The firms that systematize intake and evidence handling now will be in a stronger position to respond quickly when artists, managers, or labels need a filing posture on short notice.
+The firms that systematize client intake and evidence preservation now will be in a stronger position to respond quickly when artists, managers, or labels need a filing posture on short notice.

 A provenance workflow also improves client communication.
 It turns the conversation from abstract doctrine into a concrete review of what the client made, what the tool made, and where the registration risk actually sits.